innovianhq/Innovian.Aspects.Logging/README.md

 #### Innovian.Aspects.Logging.Fabric
 [![Build Status](https://dev.azure.com/innovian/Innovian%20Open%20Source/_apis/build/status%2FMetalama%20Aspects%2FInnovian.Aspects.Logging.Fabric?branchName=main)](https://dev.azure.com/innovian/Innovian%20Open%20Source/_build/latest?definitionId=335&branchName=main) [![NuGet](https://img.shields.io/nuget/v/Innovian.Aspects.Logging.Fabric.svg)](https://www.nuget.org/packages/Innovian.Aspects.Logging.Fabric/)

+This project is provided to the larger open-source community by [Innovian](https://innovian.net).

-This project implements an aspect using [Metalama](https://github.com/postsharp/Metalama) targeting .NET 8 that provides logging capabilities to projects targeting `Microsoft.Extensions.Logging` using `ILoggerFactory` and/or `ILogger`.
+This solution implements an aspect using [Metalama](https://github.com/postsharp/Metalama) targeting .NET 8 that provides logging capabilities to projects targeting `Microsoft.Extensions.Logging` using `ILoggerFactory` and/or `ILogger`.
 This project includes a single aspect intended for direct use, `InjectLoggerAttribute` (intended to be applied to a class) and a fabric that automatically applies this attribute to every non-static class and non-static method across whatever project that targets it.